 Abstract

-Outcomes: The primary outcome was determining the incidence and trend of PDA at Charlotte Maxeke Johannesburg Academic Hospital (CMJAH) from January 2013 to December 2020.
+Objective.
+The primary outcome was determining the incidence and trend of PDA at Charlotte Maxeke Johannesburg Academic Hospital (CMJAH) from January 2013 to December 2020.
 The secondary outcomes were to determine the association between neonatal and maternal variables, and the development of a PDA from January 2013 to December 2020 at CMJAH.

-Methods: A retrospective record analysis involving 13, 265 neonates admitted to Charlotte Maxeke Johannesburg Academic Hospital, a tertiary hospital in South Africa, from January 2013 to December 2020 was done.
+Methods.
+A retrospective record analysis involving 13 265 neonates admitted to CMJAH, a tertiary hospital in South Africa, from January 2013 to December 2020 was done.
 Inclusion criteria included confirmed or absent PDA on echocardiography.
 Exclusion criteria included missing more than 15% of the neonatal and maternal variables.

-Results: PDA occurred in 4.6% of the population.
-On multivariate analysis ELBW and VLBW were significant associations (ELBW: OR=1.884, p = 0.0134; VLBW: OR=2.291, p < 0.001).
-Other significant associations were CHD (OR=16.485, p < 0.001), Invasive ventilation (OR=3.062, p < 0.001) and AMA (OR=1.692, p = < 0.001).
-Maternal hypertension emerged as a protective factor (OR=0.474, p < 0.001).
-Both Sex, as an association, and ANC, as a protective factor, lost significance (OR=1.125, p = 0.3188), (OR=0.755, p = 0.1027) respectively).
-Various complications and associations such as sepsis after day 3 (OR=8.21, p < 0.001) and necrotising enterocolitis (NEC: OR=4.504, p < 0.001) were strongly associated with PDA on univariate analysis.
-PDA was also associated a greater length of stay (OR=1.6, p < 0.001).
+Results.
+PDA occurred in 4.6% of the population.
+On multivariate analysis extremely low birthweight (ELBW) and very low birthweight (VLBW) were significant associations (ELBW odds ratio (OR)=1.884, p=0.0134; VLBW OR=2.291, p<0.001).
+Other significant associations were CHD (OR=16.485, p<0.001), invasive ventilation (OR=3.062, p<0.001) and AMA (OR=1.692, p=<0.001).
+Maternal hypertension emerged as a protective factor (OR=0.474, p<0.001).
+Both sex (OR=1.125, p=0.3188) and ANC (OR=0.755, p=0.1027), as protective factors, were not significant.
+Various complications and associations such as sepsis after day 3 (OR=8.21, p<0.001) and necrotising enterocolitis (NEC) (OR=4.504, p<0.001) were strongly associated with PDA on univariate analysis.
+PDA was also associated with a greater length of hospital stay (OR=1.6, p<0.001).

 Article Details